 Next-generation Earth Monitoring and Observation – High Definition

-NEMO-HD is a high performance multispectral earth-observation microsatellite (70 kg) currently in development by the Space Flight Laboratory (SFL) for the Slovenian Centre of Excellence for Space Sciences and Technologies (Space-SI).
-The NEMO-HD payload consists of two instruments.
+NEMO-HD is a high-performance multispectral Earth observation microsatellite (70 kg) developed in collaboration with the Slovenian Centre of Excellence for Space Sciences and Technologies (Space-SI).
+Successfully launched 2 September 2020, the NEMO-HD payload consists of two instruments.

-NEMO-HD is designed to provide moderate-to high-resolution Earth imagery in a number of bands, as shown in Table 1.
-In addition, NEMO-HD carries two high-definition video channels, each providing real-time video at 25 frames per second, as shown in Table 2.
+NEMO-HD is designed to provide moderate-to high-resolution Earth imagery in multiple bands.
+In addition, NEMO-HD carries two high-definition video channels, each providing real-time video at 25 frames per second.
 The video channels are co-boresighted with the still imagery channels.
-This allows for a real-time imaging mode, in which an operator is viewing the real-time video feed; once a feature of interest is spotted, the spacecraft can be commanded to acquire still images of the target.
+This allows for a real-time imaging mode in which an operator is viewing the real-time video feed; once a feature of interest is spotted, the spacecraft can be commanded to acquire still images of the target.